Remortgage market picks up with new opportunities for contractors

 Multiple of contract rate

-According to Harris, ContractorFinancials has developed a new model that may grow to be the preferred solution for contractors: “We are able to short-circuit traditional, company accounts based income verification and instead work using the contract rate alone, having negotiated specialist underwriting for our financial products.”
+According to the IFA expert, new models have been developed that may grow to be the preferred solution for contractors: “Some IFAs are able to short-circuit traditional, company accounts based income verification and instead work using the contract rate alone, having negotiated specialist underwriting for their financial products.”

 Although the market is moving slowly, at least it is moving, which again provides contractors with the ability to find reasonable mortgage deals.